mb1062/Ansible_ServiceNow/delete_record/README.md

 # Playbooks

-This repository will include the playbooks Ansible for creating a reccord and his parameters file
+This repository will include the playbooks Ansible for deleting a reccord and his parameters file

 You can find here: